akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 :::

 # Define its properties
-In `Properties` tab, you can edit the label of the reference entity and upload an image used to identify the reference entity in the PIM.
+In the `Properties` tab, you can edit the label of the reference entity and upload an image used to identify the reference entity in the PIM.

 You can also translate the label of the reference entity by switching the current catalog locale in the header.

 ![image](../img/ReferenceEntity_EditProperties.png)

 # Define its records attributes
-In `Attributes` tab, you can define what are the attributes for the records of this reference entity.
+In the `Attributes` tab, you can define what are the attributes for the records of this reference entity.
 For example, a `Brand` reference entity could be described by the following information:
 - a code
 - a label